What is a CRM? You have probably heard the term Customer Relationship Management (CRM) - but what exactly does it mean?

 A CRM system can automatically run a status report and email it to your sales manager.
 Management similarly has access to all the sales data online and can run its own reports without even having to wait for status updates.
 Minimizing the lag time between your salespeople and their managers allows your company to make the most of its efforts.Time is money, so why waste it when you could be capitalizing on your opportunities?

+While a CRM does not do away with status updates, your employees no longer have to spend hours pulling all the information together.
 The time your company saves eliminating disorganized reports can instead be focused on your customers.
 The bottom line is that a CRM system provides better organization and better insight into the overall performance of your company.

 3. Automate Your Unique Sales Process